Do you celebrate National Small Business Week at your business?

 This Small Business Week, take a moment to remind your customers and supporters why you do what you do.

-With just a sentence or two — and maybe a quick photo — you can pull back the curtain and show your customers the heart of your business.
+With just a sentence or two — and maybe a quick photo — you can pull back the curtain and show your customers the heart of your business — why you do it and what keeps you going.

 2. Say thank you to the people who keep your business going